In spite of their reputation, poinsettias are not considered poisonous – there have been no confirmed fatalities from ingesting this plant.

 If your household includes people with known latex allergies, or any other allergies or sensitivities, it may be wise to keep your home free from live poinsettia plants.

-Instead, you may choose to complete your holiday decor with an artificial plant, such as this handcrafted silk poinsettia from Petals, available via Amazon.
+Instead, you may choose to complete your holiday decor with an artificial plant.

 A word of warning: even in individuals with no existing allergies, skin irritation is still a possibility when handling these plants.